RussellLuo/micron/example/README.md

 # example

-Start the first cron, and see the output:
+Start the first cron, then see the output:

 ```bash
 $ go run main.go
 2020/05/15 13:58:37 Cron started successfully
 ```

-Start the second cron, and see the output:
+Start the second cron, then see the output:

 ```bash
 $ go run main.go
 2020/05/15 13:58:39 Cron started successfully
 ```

-Terminate either cron, see the output.
+Terminate either cron, then see the output.